Banner

 Postgraduate Year 1

 Interns also rotate through the Newborn Nursery (NBN) and Neonatal Intensive Care Unit (NICU) at the Jack D. Weiler Hospital on the Albert Einstein College of Medicine Campus.
-These rotations provide hands-on experience with neonatal resuscitation, deliveries, and management of both healthy newborns and common NICU conditions.
+These rotations provide hands-on experience with neonatal resuscitation, deliveries, and management of both healthy newborns and common NICU conditions

-Newborn Nursery 1
+Newborn Nursery 4

-NICU 1
+NICU 4

-Behavior and Development 1
+Behavior and Development 4

-Jeopardy/Sick Call 0.5
+Jeopardy/Sick Call 2

-Mental Health 0.5
+Mental Health (Ambulatory) 2

-Multi Sub-Specialty Ambulatory Elective 1
+Multi Sub-Specialty Elective 4

-Vacation 1 (mix of 2-week and 1-week blocks)
+Vacation 4 (One 2-week and two 1-week vacations)

 Postgraduate Year 2